zk-Lokomotive/DAMN-Protocol-Sui/README.md

 3. **GPU Leasing**: Users select and lease an available GPU, paying the required amount of tokens.
 4. **AI Computations**: The leased GPU performs the AI computations, and the results are returned to the user.
 5. **NFT Creation**: Users convert the generated visuals into NFTs and record them on the Sui blockchain.
-6. **Token Transfers**: GPU owners earn tokens at the end of the leasing transaction.
+6. **Token Transfers**: GPU leasers earn tokens at the end of the leasing transaction.

 ### Technical Infrastructure and Requirements
-- **Web and Mobile Development**: Modern frameworks such as React, Vue.js, or Angular can be used.
+- **Web and Mobile Development**: Any modern web development framework can be used.
 - **AI Module**: Suitable frameworks (e.g., TensorFlow or PyTorch) can be used for the Stable Diffusion model.
 - **Blockchain Integration**: Sui SDK or similar tools can be used for integrating with the Sui blockchain.
 - **Backend and RPC Infrastructure**: Node.js or Python-based backend solutions can be used for managing RPC calls.